 Even in cases where Greensfelder is not retained to handle the substance of the case, our Litigation Support team can assist with collection of data in non-forensic matters, processing client data, data hosting, review management, document production, and exhibit preparation.

 Our Litigation Support case managers and analysts work directly with the legal team to manage reviews.
 Our case managers are not passive participants who simply maintain a document database.
 Rather, they are actively involved in helping the attorneys determine the best way to defensibly review and produce your documents.
-The litigation support department manager is an ACEDS certified e-discovery specialist and a Relativity Certified Expert, meaning she holds multiple Relativity certifications.
+The litigation support department manager is an ACEDS certified e-discovery specialist and a Relativity Certified Master, meaning she holds multiple Relativity certifications.
 She is one of only a handful of people with those certifications who works in a law firm environment, and is therefore uniquely qualified to assess which review strategies are most appropriate for the needs of your case.